 Even though October marks the onset of Fall, here in the south, it only really starts to get cold at the end of October.
 The onset of cold weather is when wildlife starts looking for shelter for the winter.
 They can get into your home through chimneys, cracks in siding and through crawlspaces.
 Some … Read more about 5 Tips to Safeguard Your Home from Wildlife

 If you were under the impression that mosquito season ends with cooler fall weather, you could be mistaken.
 With unseasonably warm afternoons, mosquitoes can remain active until the temperature dips down to 45 degrees Fahrenheit.
-Residents in the South are urged to remain cautious and protect … Read more about Mosquito-borne Diseases Initiate Emergency Spraying in Upstate South Carolina
+Residents in the South are urged to remain cautious and protect … Read more about Mosquito-borne Diseases Initiate Emergency Spraying in SC

 The National Pest Management Association (NPMA) sponsors several weeks throughout the year revolving around certain pests.
 By partnering with the NPMA, Gregory hopes to bring more public awareness to these pests and what we can do to prevent and protect against them.
 October 21-27 is Rodent … Read more about Black Rats, Black Plague